ayamedhat229/Team-Management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+# Angular Team Dashboard Assessment

+## 🛠 Project Overview

+This Angular project displays a dynamic team dashboard with filtering functionality using PrimeNG.

+## 🚀 Setup Instructions

+1. Clone the repository or extract the zipped folder.
+2. Run `npm install` to install dependencies.
+3. Run `ng serve` to start the app at `http://localhost:4200`.

+## 📁 Folder Structure

+- `src/app`: Main Angular app code.
+- `src/assets/data/team.json`: Static team data used for API simulation.

+## ⚙️ Features

+- Lazy-loaded feature module.
+- PrimeNG UI components.
+- Role & Status filtering.
+- RxJS state management.
+- Dummy performance indicator.

+## 📊 Performance

+Performance is randomly generated for demo purposes between 60% and 100%.

+## 🧪 Testing

+- Basic unit tests using Jasmine/Karma.
+- Placeholder for E2E tests using Cypress.

+## ♿ Accessibility

+- Semantic HTML and keyboard-friendly structure (work in progress).

+## 🧠 Notes

+- The performance field is simulated.
+- No backend; data is static in JSON.

+## 🤖 AI Usage

+- Used ChatGPT for code review suggestions and README structuring.
+- Final implementation was manually reviewed and adjusted.